 Do you know how you plan to take your money?

-Knowing how you intend to take your money will help you choose investments that reflect the way you plan to take your pension savings.
+- Knowing how you intend to take your money will help you to ensure that your Lifestyle Account is invested in a way that reflects your plans.

 - The Making your own investment choices page can help you focus on what you should be thinking about when it comes to making investment decisions.

 Why is setting your Target Retirement Age important?